FrankKesel/FrankKesel.github.io/trainings.md

 # Trainings

  I am offering trainings on selected topics around the main theme FPGA design with Xilinx FPGAs.
-The trainings are offered by the "Technische Akademie Esslingen" (https://www.tae.de) on a regular basis and can also be booked as In-House trainings.
+The trainings are offered by the [Technische Akademie Esslingen](https://www.tae.de) on a regular basis and can also be booked as In-House trainings.
 If you are interested in a training please contact me directly or you can also contact the TAE.

  Below you can find some informations on the trainings.
 The trainings are currently given in german language.